Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 For <code>Q<sub>A</sub> * Q<sub>B</sub></code>, <code>Q<sub>A</sub></code> would be along the left column, and <code>Q<sub>B</sub></code> would be along the top row.
 If you swap them, you'll just have some minus signs in the wrong spots.

 <details><summary>See a step-by-step example</summary>
-In this example, imagine we're looking at a computer monitor slightly to our right at 30° and want to turn our neck to look directly to our left by a 120°.
+In this example, imagine we're looking at a computer monitor slightly to our right at 30° and want to turn our neck left by 120°.
 Here's what that math looks like
 <pre><code>Q<sub>A</sub> = 0i - 0.866j + 0k + 0.5 // rotation same as Quaternion.AngleAxis(-120f, Vector3.up)
 Q<sub>B</sub> = 0i + 0.2588j + 0k + 0.9659 // orientation same as Quaternion.AngleAxis(30, Vector3.up)
 Using a matrix table to perform Q<sub>A</sub> * Q<sub>B</sub> is easier for more complex multiplications